gatsbyjs/gatsby/packages/gatsby-remark-responsive-image/README.md

 * Adding an elastic container to hold the size of the image while it loads to avoid layout jumps.
-* Generating multiple verions of images at different widths and sets the `srcset` and `sizes` of the `img` element so regardless of the width of the device, the correct image is downloaded.
+* Generating multiple versions of images at different widths and sets the `srcset` and `sizes` of the `img` element so regardless of the width of the device, the correct image is downloaded.
 * Useing the "blur up" technique popularized by